2nd Workshop on Generation of Synthetic Datasets for Information Systems (GenSyn)

 Claudio Di Sipio

-Post-doc researcher, University of l'Aquila
+Post-doc researcher, Johannes Kepler University

 Arianna Fedeli